mihai-mc/db-active-translators/README.md

-# Update translator database
+# Database Update Service: Active translators

+Schedule services:
-Service to pull data from the sworn translators database (authorised by the Romanian Ministry of Justice) and correlate it with an internal list of contact details.
-Gather translators by language and dump everything into a .docx file
+- pull data from the database of sworn translators (authorised by the Romanian Ministry of Justice)
+- correlate db with an internal list of contact details
+- Gather translators by language and dump everything into a .docx file

 ![Python Version](https://img.shields.io/badge/python-3.12-blue)
 ![CI](https://github.com/mihai-mc/db-active-translators/actions/workflows/main.yaml/badge.svg)